Enough with the fatigue – tips against feeling overwhelmed:

 - Diversify in life: Specializing is good, but it’s also good to have regular activities not related to tech and/or brain.
 The advantage is that if you are frustrated in one area of your life, you have others to fall back on.

 Even with the last of the previous tips, I find it important to remain human.
-Don’t overdo discipline, don’t become a life improvement machine.
+Don’t overdo discipline, be nice to yourself, don’t become a life improvement machine.
 Periods of boredom and doing nothing are important for recuperating and inspiration.